Addressing Gynecological Oncology at WHA71

-Pictured: Professor CN Purandare, Dr Tedros, Professor Seija Grenman
+Pictured: Dr Tedros and Professor Seija Grenman

 The 71st World Health Assembly was held in Geneva last month.
 FIGO‘s Gynecologic Oncology Committee delivered an Official Side Event on Gynecological Oncology – Early Detection and Prevention.